satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 Here is an update from March 20, 2026:

-* RGBW with Temporal Dithering powered by ICE (#1483), has been implemented
+* RGBW with Temporal Dithering powered by [ICE](https://github.com/awawa-dev/HyperHDR/pull/1483), has been implemented
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 * The Philips WiZ driver, including the Philips WiZ Wizard, has been integrated into HyperHDR
 * Fixed: LUT loader (curl: (60) SSL certificate issue)